-Engagement with stakeholders continued throughout 2023 in both the public and the residential development sectors.
-Builders and residential property developers seeking finance continue to be our primary stakeholders.
+HBFI engaged with stakeholders throughout 2024 in both the public and the residential development sectors.
+Builders and residential property developers seeking finance continue to be our key stakeholders.
 However, the residential development sector includes many stakeholders involved in the delivery of new homes, and our wider stakeholder groups include but are not limited to:

 - Accountancy Firms

-- Affordable Housing Bodies
+- ► Affordable Housing Bodies

 - Architects

 - Engineers

-- Estate Agents/Auctioneers
+- ► Estate Agents/Auctioneers

 - Legal Firms

 - Local Authorities

-- Other public bodies
+- Other public entities

 - Planners

 - Quantity Surveyors

 - Valuers

-We continued to expand our network of Introducers throughout 2023 - this network includes business advisors to the construction industry across the country.
-The team also continued to build strong relationships with other key stakeholders, inviting AHBs and the First Home Scheme to participate at our regional events in the latter half of the year.
+We continued to engage with our network of Introducers in 2024 - this network includes business advisors to the construction industry across the country.
+The team also continued to build strong relationships with other important stakeholders, inviting AHBs and the First Home Scheme to participate at our regional events throughout the year and inviting stakeholders to attend the 5-year conference.